Jugger-Copenhagen/homepage/content/en/joining.md

 ### ❓What is the minimum age to play?

-Our constitution requires members to be 16 and older.
-It is possible to run private events with younger people (we have run birthday parties for kids as young as 8), but to be a regular member of the club you must be 16.
+You must be 14 and older to join Jugger Copenhagen.

+We can run private events with younger people (we have run birthday parties for kids as young as 8), but to be a regular member of the club you must be 14.

 ### ❓Why do you ask so many questions on the membership signup form, about my address, age, and gender?